Invisible Friends: World Premiere Reviews

 Perilous Escape From The Glums (by Harry Eyres)

 "Artists of consummate skill are able to lighten textures and signal important messages more clearly in work for younger people, while remaining entirely themselves.
 Mozart (the "easy" C Major Sonata) and Bartok come to mind among composers.
-Alan Ayckbourn may not aim quite so high but he is a complete master of his craft, and here gives us not only one of the best examples of children's drama - a shamefully neglected genre - since
+Alan Ayckbourn may not aim quite so high but he is a complete master of his craft, and here gives us not only one of the best examples of children's drama - a shamefully neglected genre - since Peter Pan but also an utterly characteristic addition to the Ayckbourn oeuvre.

 Lucy Baines is a teenage girl with a frightful family.
 Dad (Bill Moody), slumped string-vested in front of the box, holds the Guinness (or possibly XXXX) record for 24-hour sleeping, mum (the splendid Doreen Andrew) recites a litany of neighbours' ailments ("It can only be a matter of time") with grim relish and brother Grisly Gary (Ian Dunn) either vibrates on his bed or wards off communication by the use of personal stereo earphones.